Religion in South Africa: Judaism

-The history of the Jews in South Africa mainly began under the British Empire, following a general pattern of increased European settlement in the 19th century.
+The history of the Jews in South Africa began primarily under the British Empire, following a general pattern of increased European settlement in the 19th century.
 The early patterns of Jewish South African history are almost identical to the history of the Jews in the United States but on a much smaller scale, including the period of early discovery and settlement from the late 17th century to the early 19th century.
 The community grew tenfold between 1880 and 1914, from 4,000 to over 40,000.
-During apartheid, a number of Jews were prominent in the Anti-Apartheid Movement, while others were instrumental in promoting the extension of diplomatic military ties between Israel and the country's white government.
-South Africa's Jewish community differs from its counterparts in other African countries in that the majority have remained on the continent rather than emigrating to Israel (62% of the maximum 120,000 still remain).
+During apartheid, many Jews were prominent in the Anti-Apartheid Movement, while others were instrumental in promoting the extension of diplomatic military ties between Israel and the country's white government.
+South Africa's Jewish community differs from its counterparts in other African countries in that the majority have remained on the continent rather than emigrating to Israel (62% of the maximum 120,000 remain).
 Among potential Jewish emigrants, many were likelier to select a destination popular among other South Africans, such as Australia.

 Beginning in the 2020s, some White South Africans began converting to Judaism and emigrating to Israel.

 Mormonism

 Mormonism, the collective term for the Christian Latter-day Saint movement, first spread to Cape Colony when the first Latter-day Saint missionaries were sent to what is now South Africa.
-Jesse Haven, Leonard I. Smith and William H. Walker arrived in Cape Colony at Cape Town on 19 April 1853.
+Jesse Haven, Leonard I. Smith, and William H. Walker arrived in Cape Colony at Cape Town on 19 April 1853.
 The first Latter-day Saint branch was organized at Mowbray, Cape Town on 16 August 1853.
-When the missionaries tried to organize meetings, mobs would disperse them.
+When the missionaries tried to arrange meetings, mobs would disperse them.
 Local preachers told their congregations not to feed or house the missionaries and encouraged new converts to leave the church.
-Most members travelled or returned to the United States due to issues stemming from plural marriage, and in 1903 the mission to South Africa was reestablished and the Church has maintained a presence there since then.
+Most members travelled or returned to the United States due to issues stemming from plural marriage, and in 1903, the mission to South Africa was reestablished, and the Church has maintained a presence there since then.